flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180513-18-06-12-kudlow-heart-attack.md

     trying to fix it.”
   card_citation: ''
 card_4:
-  card_text: "How do you know you’re having a heart attack?  \n\n------------------------------------------------\n\n> “While heart disease can present in a very typical waya\x14chest pain, shortness of breatha\x14the symptoms can also be quite insidious–Particularly in women.”\n> \n> Cardiologist Kevin Campbell to SmartHER News says atypical symptoms include nausea, feelings of dread, flu-like illness, pain in the neck, arm or back."
+  card_text: "How do you know you’re having a heart attack?  nn------------------------------------------------nn> “While heart disease can present in a very typical wayax14chest pain, shortness of breathax14the symptoms can also be quite insidious–Particularly in women.”n> n> Cardiologist Kevin Campbell to SmartHER News says atypical symptoms include nausea, feelings of dread, flu-like illness, pain in the neck, arm or back."
   card_citation: ''
 card_10:
   card_text: >-